Middle Miocene Climatic Optimum: Causes

 The global warmth of the MMCO resulted from its elevated atmospheric carbon dioxide concentrations relative to the rest of the Neogene.
 Boron-based records indicate pCO_{2} varied between 300 and 500 ppm during the MMCO.
 A MMCO pCO_{2} estimate of 852 ± 86 ppm has been derived from palaeosols in Railroad Canyon, Idaho.
 The primary cause of this high pCO_{2} is generally accepted to be elevated volcanic activity.
 Hydrothermal alteration by magmatic dikes and sills of sediments rich in organic carbon further contributed to rising pCO_{2}.
 The activity of the Columbia River Basalt Group (CRBG), a large igneous province in the northwestern United States that emitted 95% of its contents between 16.7 and 15.9 Ma, is believed to be the dominant geological event responsible for the MMCO.
 The CRBG has been estimated to have added 4090–5670 Pg of carbon into the atmosphere in total, 3000–4000 Pg of which was discharged during the Grande Ronde Basalt eruptions, explaining much of the MMCO's anomalous warmth.
 Carbon dioxide was released both directly from volcanic activity as well as by cryptic degassing from intrusive magmatic sills that liberated the greenhouse gas from existing sediments.
 However, CRBG activity and cryptic degassing do not sufficiently explain warming before 16.3 Ma.
 Enhanced tectonic activity led to increased volcanic degassing at plate margins, causing high background warmth and complementing CRBG activity in driving temperatures upwards.

-Albedo decrease from the reduction in Earth's surface area covered by deserts and the expansion of forests was an important positive feedback enhancing the warmth of the MMCO.
+Albedo decrease from shrinking deserts and expanding forest cover was an important positive feedback enhancing the warmth of the MMCO.